ajcvickers/ajcvickers.github.io/_posts/2013-05-09-ef6-sql-logging-part-2-changing-the-contentformatting.md

 Context 'BlogContext' is executing command 'update [dbo].[Posts]set [Title] = @0where ([Id] = @1)'
 Context 'BlogContext' is executing command 'insert [dbo].[Posts]([Title], [BlogId])values (@0, @1)select [Id]from [dbo].[Posts]where @@rowcount > 0 and [Id] = scope_identity()'</pre>
 <h2>More control?</h2>
-In the next post we’ll take a look at implementing IDbCommandInterceptor directly for even more control of command interception and show an example that integrates directly with NLog without using the Database.Log property.
+In the next post we'll take a look at implementing IDbCommandInterceptor directly for even more control of command interception and show an example that integrates directly with NLog without using the Database.Log property.